-- A. Basic rate The widow(er)'s basic tier II rate is: - 30% of her dollar rounded tier I rate after offset for any public service pension for rates payable before 11-1-87, or 30% of her dollar rounded tier I rate before offset for any public service pension for rates payable 11-1-87 or later, if the employee was awarded a RRA payment or died before 10-1-81 and the widow(er)'s annuity is awarded before 10-1-86; or - 2.
+- A. Basic rate The widow(er)'s basic tier II rate is: - 1.
+30% of their dollar rounded tier I rate after offset for any public service pension for rates payable before 11-1-87, or 30% of their dollar rounded tier I rate before offset for any public service pension for rates payable 11-1-87 or later, if the employee was awarded a RRA payment or died before 10-1-81 and the widow(er)'s annuity is awarded before 10-1-86; or - 2.
 50% of the employee's tier II if the employee was not awarded a RRA payment and did not die before 10-1-81 or the widow(er)'s annuity is first awarded 10-1-86 or later.
 A reduction for the family maximum is involved if there are more than two entitled children.
-If the widow(er) is under age 65 on her ABD, her tier II is reduced for age.
+If the widow(er) is under full retirement age (FRA) on their ABD, their tier II is reduced for age.
 The reduced for age rate is determined by multiplying the basic rate or the reduced for maximum rate by the appropriate decimal from the chart in FOM-I-10, Appendix J. Effective 1-1-84, a disabled widow(er)'s age reduction cannot exceed a 60 month reduction.
 This applies to cases on the rolls and new cases.
 For months before 1-1984, a disabled widow(er)s reduced for age rate was determined using the chart in FOM-I-10, Appendix K.